baddodg3r/baddodg3r/README.md

   _No Kotlin.
 Just willpower and Pythonic stubbornness._

 - 💬 **Messenger App (WIP)**
-  A Spring Boot-based chat app using Java, SQL, and a functional mindset.
+  A real-time messaging app using **MongoDB** for storage and **MQTT** for message delivery.
+  Built in Java.
+Event-driven.
+Lightweight.
+No SQL – because I like speed and challenge.

 - 🧱 **Docker Everything**
   From MongoDB to Minecraft – if it can run in a container, I made it run in a container.